cvs-health/testaro/README.md

 ##### Navigations

-An example of a **navigation** is the command of type `url` above.
+An example of a **navigation** is the act of type `url` above.

-Once you have included a `url` command in a job, you do not need to add more `url` commands unless you want the browser to visit a different URL or revisit the same URL.
+Once you have included a `url` act in a job, you do not need to add more `url` acts unless you want the browser to visit a different URL or revisit the same URL.

 If any act alters the page, you can restore the page to its original state for the next act by inserting new `launch` and `url` acts (and, if necessary, additional page-specific acts) between them.